ga4gh/va-spec/schema/defs/annotation/Contribution.rst

     **Information Model**

-Some Contribution attributes are inherited from :ref:`gks.core:Entity`.
+Some Contribution attributes are inherited from :ref:`gks.common:Entity`.

     .. list-table::
        :class: clean-wrap